This article covers the following topics

 Result: shows all items that belong to a room where there the term 'Vassilis' is used.

-Result: shows all items that belong to a room where there the term 'Vassilis' as well as 'Rad' are used.
+Result: shows all items that belong to column Room where there the term 'Vassilis' as well as 'Rad' are used (in any column, including the Room column).

 Multiple columns + column index